simplyrohan/simple-socket/README.md

 # simple-socket
-A module to make communicating via sockets very simple in Python.
+Python module for communicating with sockets